 - Platform fee – It’s hard to find a stocks and shares ISA provider that doesn’t charge an ongoing account fee.
 This could be a flat monthly amount or an annual fee that is charged as a percentage of your holdings.
 So how much you have in your account could determine which option works out cheaper for you.

-- Fund custody charges – In addition to a platform fee, some brokers charge a fee for holding investment funds in your account.
-It is possible to find accounts that don’t charge a fee, so if investment funds are a big part of your strategy, the best stocks and shares ISA might be an account that doesn’t charge you a custody fee.
+- Fund custody charges – In addition to a platform fee, some brokers charge a fund manager fee for holding investment funds in your account.
+It is possible to find accounts that don’t charge a fee.
+So, if investment funds are a big part of your strategy, the best stocks and shares ISA might be an account that doesn’t charge you a custody fee.

 - International dealing charge – If you do use an account that lets you buy overseas shares, platforms may charge a foreign exchange (FX) conversion rate to buy international investments.
 This is often a fairly low percentage of the transaction, but it can make a big difference if you plan on buying lots of overseas investments.